bruhe002/cpp_practice/files_and_streams/file_notes.md

         - new data will overwrite current contents of the file
     - *append mode* does not do ^^ that `ofile.open("important.txt", fstream::app)`
         - adds new content to end of old data
-    - *binary mode* - data sotred in file will be identical to the data in memory
+    - *binary mode* - data sorted in file will be identical to the data in memory
         - complicated
         - lowlevel
         - needed to work with file formats